dortania/OpenCore-Legacy-Patcher/docs/FAQ.md

 ## Crashing in random places

 There are two rather common things that can cause weird crashing.
 First is a process called "mediaanalysisd" on 3802-based systems* and secondly FeatureUnlock.
 You can try disabling these settings in OCLP to try and gain higher stability.
+As always, install a new OpenCore build after selecting the settings and restart.

 Be advised that by disabling FeatureUnlock, you will lose some macOS functionality.
 The features enabled by FeatureUnlock are listed [here](https://github.com/acidanthera/FeatureUnlock).